Wait, Where Did All The Skin Positivity Go?

 If skin positivity is waning (a quick glance over the country’s largest lifestyle magazine covers, all platforming people with “perfect skin,” would indicate that it might be), is there an attainable goal which we can strive towards as a society — and is that goal skin neutrality?

-“Skin neutrality is a concept that focuses on detaching one's self-worth and identity from the appearance or condition of your skin,” explains Dr. Yoo.
-“It involves adopting a neutral stance toward one's skin and recognizing that it does not define a person's value or worth.
-Skin neutrality encourages individuals to prioritize their overall well-being and not let their skin's appearance affect their self-esteem or mental health.”
+“Skin neutrality is a concept that focuses on detaching one's self-worth and identity from the appearance or condition of your skin,” explains Dr Yoo.
+“It involves adopting a neutral stance toward one's skin and recognising that it does not define a person's value or worth.
+Skin neutrality encourages individuals to prioritise their overall well-being and not let their skin's appearance affect their self-esteem or mental health.”